iter8-tools/iter8/doc_files/iter8_install.md

 #### Step 2.
 Run _iter8-analytics_ using our Helm chart

 One way to set up _iter8-analytics_ is through our Helm chart.
 For that, make sure you have the Helm client installed on your computer.
 If not, follow [these instructions](https://helm.sh/docs/using_helm/#installing-the-helm-client) to install it.

+If you use Kubernetes with Istio, follow the instructions below.
+Otherwise jump the to [Knative section](#kubernetes-with-knative).

+##### Kubernetes with Istio

 Assuming you have the Kubernetes CLI `kubectl` pointing at your desired Kubernetes cluster (v1.11 or newer), with Istio installed (as per the prerequisites above), all you need to do to deploy _iter8_analytics_ to your cluster is to run the following command from the top directory of your copy of the iter8-analytics repository: